Aliciella micromeria

 Aliciella micromeria (formerly Gilia micromeria) is a species of flowering plant in the phlox family known by the common name dainty gilia.
 It is native to the western United States, especially the Great Basin.
 It is a small herb producing a thin, branching stem up to about 14 centimeters tall.
 It is coated thinly in soft hairs.
 Several deeply lobed leaves 1 to 6 centimeters long are located in a basal rosette at ground level around the stem.
 There are smaller, unlobed leaves along the stem.
 The inflorescence produces white or lavender flowers each about 3 millimeters wide.

+Taxonomy

+Aliciella micromeria was scientifically described in 1870 by Asa Gray, who placed it in the genus Gilia with the name Gilia micromeria.
+It was moved to Aliciella in 1998 by James Mark Porter, giving the species its accepted name.
+The species has no accepted subspecies, but has four homotypic synonyms.